episerver/Foundation-spa-react/README.md

 # Foundation Spa React <!-- omit in toc -->

+:warning: There is no backwards code compatibility between the "old" CMS 11 version and the new CMS 12 version.

 This is an example project showing a decoupled backend (Optimizely Content Cloud) and frontend (Next.JS), which retains the editor experience and capability of a "traditional" Optimizely Content Cloud implementation.

 - [1.
 Running locally](#1-running-locally)